ThunderDoesPlugins/StaffChat/README.md

 To chat into staff chat type your prefix followed by your message, no spaces are required For example prefix is . so typing ".this message will be sent to staff chat" will sent that message to staff chat letting all online staff to know

-To chat into staff chat without prefix or commands /sc on this will put all of your message into staff chat convenience if you wish to have long conversations /sc off when you are done
+To chat into staff chat without prefix or commands /sc on this will put all of your message into staff chat for convenience if you wish to have long conversations /sc off when you are done

 To chat into staff chat as console type /sc say <message here>